-“The conduct of a person or group of persons shall be considered an act of a State under international law if the person or group of persons is in fact acting on the instructions of, or under the direction or control of, that State in carrying out the conduct.”
+“The conduct of a person or group of persons shall be considered an act of a State under international law if the person or group of persons is acting on the instructions of, or under the direction or control of, that State in carrying out the conduct.”

-The article provides that if a person or group of people acts at the instruction or under the direction or control of the state, then the action is considered a state action.
-A more narrow and specific provision is mentioned in Article 4 of the Draft Convention on State Responsibility, that One of the acts that can be categorized as state action, under Article 4 of the Draft Convention on State Responsibility, is the act of a state organ in an official capacity that under its national law has the authority to act on behalf of the state, such as the armed forces of a state.
-Based on these provisions, if a state mobilizes its armed forces to carry out an attack using AWS, and there are errors and violations of International Humanitarian Law, then the state can be held internationally accountable.
+The article provides that when a person or group of people acts at the instruction or under the direction or control of the state, then the action is considered a state action.
+A more specific provision is stated in Article 4 of the Draft Convention on State Responsibility.
+This article specifies that an action falling within the state includes the organ that possesses the authority to act.
+An example of such an organ is armed forces of a state.
+Based on these provisions, when armed forces are mobilized to carry out an attack using AWS, and there are errors and violations of International Humanitarian Law, then the state can be held internationally accountable.

 Individual Responsibility

-There are several parties that can be held individually responsible for the misuse of AWS, namely: (1) combatants; (2) military commanders; (3) programmers; and (4) AWS designers.
-The discussion of individual liability in this paper is limited to individual liability in International Humanitarian Law, so the parties to be discussed are combatants and military commanders.
-In International Humanitarian Law, individual responsibility includes proving mental elements or mens rhea, and physical elements.
-Provisions regarding mental elements are contained in Article 30 of the Rome Statute of the International Criminal Court (hereinafter Rome Statute 1998), which states that mental elements consist of intent and knowledge.
-Intent is the individual's intention to engage in the commission of an offense, to cause the consequences of the offense or to be aware that the offense will occur.
-While knowledge is the individual's knowledge of the offense or knowing that the consequences will occur.
-In terms of physical elements, criminal acts committed by an individual must fulfill the elements of crime of the criminal offense committed, and based on Article 25 paragraph (3) of the 1988 Rome Statute.
-If an individual is proven to fulfill the mental elements and physical elements of a criminal offense, then that individual must be held individually responsible.
+Several parties can be held individually responsible for the misuse of AWS, namely: (1) combatants, (2) military commanders, (3) programmers, and (4) AWS designers.
+The discussion of individual liability is limited to International Humanitarian Law, and the parties to be discussed are combatants and military commanders.
+In International Humanitarian Law, individual responsibility includes proving mental and physical elements.
+Provisions regarding mental elements are contained in Article 30 of the Rome Statute of International Criminal Court (Rome Statute 1998), constituting intent and knowledge.
+Intent refers to an individual's deliberate intention to participate in the commission of an offense and bring about the associated consequences.
+Meanwhile, knowledge is the individual's awareness of the offense or the consequences that will occur.
+Based on Article 25 paragraph (3) of the 1988 Rome Statute, criminal acts must fulfill the elements of the crime.
+An individual must be held responsible when proven to fulfill mental and physical elements of a criminal offense.

 Conclusion